 For those in a covenant marriage in Arizona, the courts will only grant dissolution of marriage under one of these grounds:

-The Respondent has committed domestic violence or emotional abuse or physically or sexually abused the other spouse, child, or relative of either spouse who lives in the couple’s home.
+- The Respondent has committed domestic violence or emotional abuse or has physically or sexually abused the other spouse, child, or relative of either spouse who lives in the couple’s home.

 Filing a Petition for Dissolution of Marriage

-In the state of Arizona, The first step toward the dissolution of marriage is the filing of a divorce petition, known as a Petition for Dissolution of Marriage, in your county’s Superior Court.
-The person who files the Petition is now referred to as the Petitioner and their spouse the Respondent.
-The Aurit Center’s online divorce mediation services include the creation and filing of your legal documents.
-We complete all of the divorce forms and do all of the filings and you never go to court.
+The person who files the Petition is referred to as the Petitioner and their spouse, the Respondent.
+Our Online Divorce Mediation services include the creation and filing of all of your legal documents.
+We also do all of the filing and you never go to court.

 Serving Divorce Papers

-In a much simpler process, online divorce mediation means no one gets “served” and the entire process is completed without the Petitioner or Respondent ever going to court.
+In an online divorce at The Aurit Center for Divorce Mediation, no one gets “served”with divorce papers.
+The entire process is completed without the Petitioner or Respondent ever going to court.

-In the litigated case, the Respondent has 20 days after the service of process to file a Response to the Petition, however, this deadline is extended to 30 days after service if the Respondent lives outside of Arizona.
-A response to the Petition is a Respondent’s acknowledgment of receipt of the documents regarding the dissolution of marriage and states his or her agreement or disagreement with the Petition, which boils down to a list of demands.
-In response to the Petition, the Respondent will state his or her position on the Petitioner’s proposals, including those related to asset division, legal decision-making, and spousal support.
+In the litigated case, the Respondent has 20 days after the service of process, to file a Response to the Petition, however this deadline is extended to 30 days after service if the Respondent lives outside of Arizona.
+A response to the Petition, is a Respondent’s acknowledgement of receipt of the documents, regarding dissolution of marriage, and states his or her agreement or disagreement with the Petition, which boils down to a list of demands.
+In a Response to the Petition, the Respondent will state his or her position on the Petitioner’s proposals, including those related to asset division, legal decision-making, and spousal support.

-After the deadline, the Respondent loses his or her right to argue items from the Petition.
-Failure to file a response may result in a default divorce, meaning the courts will assume that the Respondent agrees to all of the Petitioner’s terms, and will consequently dissolve the marriage.
-The Respondent may move to remove the default and contest the divorce only if he or she can prove to the court there was a justifiable reason to have missed the deadline.
+After the deadline, the Respondent loses his or her right to argue against any items from the Petition.
+Failure to file a Response may result in a default divorce, meaning the courts assume that the Respondent agrees to all of the Petitioner’s terms, and will consequently dissolve the marriage.
+The Respondent may ask the court to remove the default and can contest the divorce only if he or she can prove to the court there was a justifiable reason to have missed the deadline in the first place.
 A Respondent needs sound legal evidence for the Arizona courts to set aside a dissolution granted by default.

-For anyone who begins the litigation process and who wishes to end the adversarial, conflict-inducing process, you can enter into mediation at any point in the divorce process.
+For anyone who begins the litigation process, and later wishes to end the adversarial, conflict-inducing process, you can enter into mediation at any point in the divorce process.
 Many clients come to mediation having already been served.
-Mediation provides the opportunity to have a cooperative divorce at any point in your divorce process.
-Online divorce mediation is convenient and keeps conflict low.
+Mediation provides the opportunity to have a cooperative divorce, at any point in your divorce process.
+Online Divorce Mediation is convenient and keeps conflict low.

-In the litigated case, Temporary Orders are available for child support, legal decision-making, and restraining orders, to prevent a spouse from kidnapping the children.
-Temporary orders can take months to be put into place, however, Emergency Temporary Orders can be heard by a judge within 24 hours—typically only in cases involving abuse, drugs, alcohol, or mental health issues.
+In the litigated case, a judge will issue Temporary Orders on each of these issues.
+Temporary orders can take months to be put into place.
+However, Emergency Temporary Orders can be heard by a judge within 24 hours—typically only in cases involving abuse, drugs, alcohol, or mental health issues.
 Either party can file a request for a Temporary Custody Order.

-The courts will decide what is in the child’s best interests and/or will cause the least amount of emotional upheaval.
+The courts will decide what is in the children’s best interests and/or will cause the least amount of emotional upheaval.
 In many cases, Temporary Orders can become permanent if both parties agree to keep matters the same after divorce finalization.
-A judge can order the Temporary Orders to be permanent after the conclusion of a trial.
+A judge can order the Temporary Orders to become permanent after the conclusion of a trial.

 The Consented Divorce Process

-The couple would simply submit a signed Consent Decree.
-Depending on the spouses, property, and whether or not they have children, they may need to submit additional documentation, such as a parenting plan or a property settlement agreement.
+Depending on the spouses, the property, and whether or not they have children, they may need to submit additional documentation, such as a parenting plan or a property settlement agreement.
 If there are children involved, both parents must attend online Parent Education classes before the courts will grant dissolution via a Consent Decree.